anamanumesc/obsidian-notes/5.Git/questions.md

 6. Git objects
-7. Three main Git areas
-8. How Git works
+7. How Git works = **Git hooks** are custom scripts that run automatically when specific Git events occur.
-9. Hooks
+8. Hooks
-10. Commit and tag
+9. Commit and tag
-11. References
+10. References